 LR: It’s something else entirely.
 It’s neither traditionalist nor modernist.
 It’s more just like geek or corporate.

 GJ: Corporate geeks.
 Yes, this is a fascinating trait of theirs.
 Some of them are traditionalists.
 Others are techno-utopians.
-Others are kind of quasi-libertarians.
-They’re all sort of interacting with one another.
+Others are quasi-libertarians.
+They’re all interacting with one another.

-The corporation can be a model, or can be reconfigured in a kind of quasi-feudal way, I think.
+The corporation can be a model.
+It can be reconfigured in a quasi-feudal way.
 I think the Japanese have done this.
 Corporations can, in principle, think very, very long-term.
 More long-term than politicians.